lanoid/launches/README.md

 # Launcher
-A small application to display launch data from `launchlibrary.net`, created in just over five hours, with help from my react-bootstrap project.
+A small application to display launch data from `launchlibrary.net`, created in just over five hours, with help from my [react-typescript-jest](https://github.com/lanoid/react-typescript-jest) project.

 ## Setup